The nondegenerate generalized K\"ahler Calabi-Yau problem: Introduction

 \subsection{Acknowledgements}

 The first author was supported in par by an NSERC Discovery Grant and is grateful to the Institute of Mathematics and Informatics of the Bulgarian Academy of Sciences where a part of this project was realized.
 The second author gratefully acknowledges support from the NSF via DMS-1454854, and from an Alfred P. Sloan Fellowship.
 The second author would like to thank Marco Gualtieri for helpful discussions on this topic.
+The authors thank the referee for useful comments.